12138yx/TCohPrompt/README.md

-# TCohPrompt:Task-Coherent prompt-oriented fine-tuning for relation extraction
+# TCohPrompt: Task-Coherent prompt-oriented fine-tuning for relation extraction
 The Codes of TCohPrompt.
 # Data
 [BaiduYun Disk]